domooh9/review/README.md

        3. Check if the book you are looking for is part of the books displayed.
        4. open the book and using by directing the pointer at it.
        5. Check its description.
+       6. Check comments of previous user.
+       7. Add your comments

  ## setUp/Installation requirements